• Blog

 Back in the hotel grounds, we stumbled into a secret games lawn hidden behind tall clipped hedges.
 There’s a tiny chance it might not have been 100% ready.
 As it was opening week, we thought we’d better unwrap and test out some of the lawn games.
 Just to do our bit.
 I know what you’re thinking – wild.

-This is Somerset, but an elevated, polished version of the county I grew up in.
 The apple is the star of the show, with over 3,000 varieties of UK cider apple trees in the gardens.
 The fruit is everywhere, espaliered on walls, crafted in sculpture and etched in words.
-It’s a stunning re-imagination of our cider making traditions and customs.
+It’s undoubtedly a stunning re-imagination of our cider making traditions and customs.

 *Disclosure note: I have previously worked with the lovely folk at Candide.
+Candide is linked to The Newt Hotel and its owners.
+The stay was not gifted and this review is not an ad.

 Share this: